AhmedEzzatTawfiq/AhmedEzzatTawfiq/README.md

 React Ecosystem: I'm proficient in working with the React ecosystem, including Redux for state management, React Router for navigation, and Hooks for managing side effects and component state.
 I also have experience with Next.js for server-side rendering and static site generation.

-JavaScript & TypeScript: I have a strong command of JavaScript (ES6+) and TypeScript, enabling me to write robust and maintainable code.
+JavaScript : I have a strong command of JavaScript (ES6+) and TypeScript, enabling me to write robust and maintainable code.
 I enjoy leveraging modern JavaScript features to build clean and efficient applications.

 Styling & Design: I have a keen eye for design and experience with various styling solutions such as CSS, Sass, and CSS-in-JS libraries like styled-components and Emotion.
 I often collaborate with designers to implement visually appealing and user-friendly interfaces.